FKnottenbelt/LS_120/OOP_design/inheritance.md

 hierarchy is to arrange code so that you can promote abstractions rather than demote concretions)

-Use the temple method pattern
+Use the temple method pattern:
 This is the technique of defining a basic structure in the superclass and sending messages to acquire subclass-specific contributions. (see bicycle6.rb)
-Always document template method requirements by implementing matching methods that raise usefull errors ('warn' new subclasses)
+- Always document template method requirements by implementing matching methods that raise usefull errors ('warn' new subclasses)

+You can let your subclasses initialize their specialized attribute and then send args to super for the rest. (see bicycle7.rb.)
+But this is still knowing to much.
+Instead use hook messages (like post_initialize) to give full responsibilty to the superclass instead of making the subs know about the super. (see bicycle9.rb)